mlanin/laravel-api-exceptions/README.md

 * Handles exceptions report to logs.
 * Overwrites default Validator to make validation errors more verbose.
 * Has a FormRequest that to handle validation errors and pass them to ApiExceptions layer.
-* Has middleware to catch all system errors such us `RuntimeExceptions` or `ModelNotFoundException` to handle them and threat as normal ApiExceptions.

 ## Installation